 In 2008, he led a relief effort for devastating flooding in Iowa.
 He and his brother Mike coordinated private pilots who delivered donated food and supplies via airplane from Rockford to Cedar Rapids (since all of the highway links were closed).

 When he’s not at work, look for him kayaking area lakes and rivers.
-At home, Eric spends his time spoiling his two dogs Rufus and Oliver.
-He’s also fanatical about trains, planes, cars and the Green Bay Packers.
+At home, Eric spends his time spoiling his black lab, Oliver.
+He’s also fanatical about trains, planes, cars, and the Green Bay Packers.

 Send E-Mail: email@example.com